shinjukunian/WebMCocoa/README.md

-# WebMCocoa
+# VPX
-A framework wrapper to encode WebM videos (with transparency!) on macOS
+A framework wrapper to encode WebM videos on macOS